DataDog/hiring-engineers/answers.md

 # Introduction

-This tutorial will lead you through the steps of starting Docker containers to quickly boot up three separate containers that runs the [Datadog agent](https://github.com/DataDog/dd-agent), a Python Flask App and a MySQL server.
+This document should provide you with nimble steps to help demonstrate the capabilities of the Datadog monitoring suite, using Docker for the test environment.
+The contents of this document is a submission for the Tech Excercise.

 Note that this tutorial does not cover the basics of installing and using Docker, but references will be see in-line to ease the workflow for you.